anthonyrere/Free-to-Paid-Conversion-Rate-for-a-Mental-Health-and-Meditation-App/README.md

 ### **Average Duration Between First-Time Engagement and First-Time Purchase**

-The second metric focuses on the time it takes users to purchase a subscription after their first meditation session.
-On average, users take 26 days to subscribe after engaging with the app.
+The second metric focuses on when users purchase a subscription after their first meditation session.
+Users take 26 days to subscribe after engaging with the app.
 While this average is insightful, a deeper analysis of the mode and median provides a fuller picture.

 ### **Statistical Metrics**